DAcodedBEAT/tsidp/README.md

 These environment variables are used when tsidp does not have any state information set in `-dir <path>`.

+> [!WARNING]
+> **Serverless/Stateless Deployment**: tsidp requires persistent state storage to function properly in production.
+Without a persistent `-dir`, the service will re-register with Tailscale on every restart, lose dynamic OIDC client registrations, and invalidate user sessions.
+Serverless environments without persistent storage are not recommended for production use.

 - `TS_AUTHKEY=<key>`: Key for registering a tsidp as a new node on your tailnet.
-If omitted a link will be printed to manually register.
+If omitted (and no OAuth client secret is provided) a link will be printed to manually register.
 - `TSNET_FORCE_LOGIN=1`: Force re-login of the node.
 Useful during development.

+#### OAuth Configuration

+For using OAuth client secrets instead of traditional auth keys (environment variables only, no CLI flags):

+- `TS_OAUTH_CLIENT_SECRET=<secret>`: OAuth client secret (tskey-client-xxx) for authentication.
+Requires advertise tags.
+- `TS_ADVERTISE_TAGS=<tags>`: Comma-separated advertise tags (e.g., "tag:tsidp,tag:server").
+Required when using OAuth client secrets.

 ### Docker Environment Variables